 Work the same number of rounds as you did for the increase rounds.
-If you worked 5 increase rounds, work 5 even rounds, and so on.Continue to 5 of 8 below.
+If you worked five increase rounds, work five even rounds, and so on.

-Decrease Round 2 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet 2 together.
+- Decrease round two (for a ball with five rounds): Chain one. *Single crochet, single crochet, single crochet two together.
 Repeat from *.
-Join with slip stitch.Continue to 6 of 8 below.
+Join with a slip stitch.

 Fill the Ball With Stuffing or Other Filler

+As you continue the decrease rounds, the opening gets smaller.
+Before it gets too small, fill the ball with stuffing or another filler.
 For baby toys, you can add child-safe rattle or bell inserts inside the stuffing.
-For beanbags, partially fill a small fabric beanbag and then stuff it inside the ball.Continue to 7 of 8 below.
+For beanbags, partially fill a small fabric beanbag and then stuff it inside the ball.

 Close the Ball by Gathering the Last Stitches

-Continue decreasing the stitches until you have 6 stitches left.
+Continue decreasing the stitches until you have six stitches left.
 Cut your yarn, leaving an 8-inch tail.
-End off the last stitch, then use a yarn needle to run the tail through the stitches and gather the opening closed.Continue to 8 of 8 below.
+End off the last stitch, then use a yarn needle to run the tail through the stitches and gather the opening closed.

 Secure the Yarn and Weave the Ends